twr14152/network-tools-and-scripts/restconf_stuff/README.md

 ### Curl
 Working with restconf on ceos-lab device curl is useful for determing which url is working on the device.
 The response type to a command is much faster with curl than it is using python requests and its a more direct means of getting info.

+Really does seem from a restconf standpoint Arista went the other way of json/rpc with eapi.
+Which I can appreciate.
+Restconf seems to damn cumbersome.

 curl_script1.sh - This script will tell you what urls are exposed / registered on the device based on the reponse code (200/Good 400/Bad).
 ```